Homeschooling and working full time

 Before covid-19 happened and we went into lockdown, I had a routine that worked for my family.
 I have always worked far from home, and I used to get

 stressed in traffic going to and from work.
 Until I got a role in a company that allowed me flexi hours.
-I would start work early and leave early enough to pick the kids from school and do both organised extra curricular activities and other fun things if we felt like it.
+I would start work early and leave early enough to pick the kids from school and do both organized extracurricular activities and other fun things if we felt like it.
 And still have time to cook supper and get ready for the next day.
 I won’t lie, even with the long drive to and from work, it was a pretty sweet deal.

 Fast forward to end of March 2020 and we went into lockdown.
 I will be honest, I did not think it would be that hard.
 The plan was to sit at my desk daily, work and let the kids sit next to me and do their work as well.
 Great plan neh?
 The stuff homeschooling is made of.
 What I did not take into account was that children rarely sit still.
 Especially onces as young as mine who need constant supervision.
 And they get bored so easily.
 Oh, and sometimes they don’t want to play on their own.
 Or they want to do messy activities like painting and will finish when you are halfway through a meeting and ‘demand’ assistance there and then.
 The frustrations have been many, but we have learnt from our mistakes and assumptions.